sunginhong/Profile/NaverBlog-PC.md

 ![2](https://user-images.githubusercontent.com/21286823/196725969-7336759b-9a23-444e-9c44-b0749f21a3d2.gif)

-### 2. 내 블로그에 맞는 완성형 스킨 고르기 Choosing the perfect skin for your blog
+### 2.Choosing the perfect skin for your blog  내 블로그에 맞는 완성형 스킨 고르기

 > Blog PC has long provided various features for users to personalize their space.
 Users can select an overall skin, arrange the layout as they wish, and even modify the detailed design of 11 specific areas using the remote control.
 While these features offer a high level of editing freedom, for new users or those who don't frequently use customization options, decorating their blog can feel like a challenging task.
 <br>